carbonsixdigital/Personalisation/README.md

 There is a new website project in the solution with an example of how to use the nuget package.

+- Important, remember to change the global.asax to use the Personalisation.Core.Global to upsert to database on session end.

 # Screenshots

 ## Homepage